codalab/worksheets-examples/01-nli/README.md

 In the [web interface](https://worksheets.codalab.org), click "My Dashboard" in the upper right, click on the `<username>-nli` worksheet.
-We will do most things from the CLI, but this will offer a more graphical view of what's happening.
+We will do most things from the CLI, but the web interface offers a more graphical view of what's happening.

 ## 2. Data and code